 4 Tips for Rock-Solid Corporate Partnerships

-Just like a free lunch, there’s no such thing as a free sponsorship.
-Businesses want to partner with nonprofits when they know it will benefit their organization as well.
-Making the mental leap from “sponsorship” to “partnership” is an important step for nonprofit professionals looking for new funding, marketing, and engagement opportunities.
+To land a corporate giving partner, they must know how the partnership will benefit their organization.
+Making the leap from corporate sponsorship to corporate partnership is an important step for nonprofit organizations to secure new funding, marketing, and engagement opportunities.

-In the webinar “Corporate Sponsorships 101: How to Pitch an Investor and Secure Funding,” we talked through basic and advanced strategies with two women experienced in major corporate-nonprofit partnerships.
+In the webinar “Corporate Sponsorships 101: How to Pitch an Investor and Secure Funding,” we discussed basic and advanced strategies with two women experienced in major corporate-nonprofit partnerships.

-Amy George, Senior Vice President of Giving, Marketing, and Communications at Mothers Against Drunk Driving (MADD) and Susan McPherson, founder and CEO of McPherson Strategies, delivered tons of insights and lessons to help you recruit and secure a partner, as well as foster a lasting fruitful relationship.
+Amy George, Senior Vice President of Giving, Marketing, and Communications at Mothers Against Drunk Driving (MADD), and Susan McPherson, founder and CEO of McPherson Strategies, delivered tons of insights and lessons to help you recruit and secure corporate partners, as well as foster a lasting fruitful relationship.
 Here are just a few of their insider tips.

 1. Think Beyond “Checkbook Philanthropy”

 One of MADD’s biggest wins in their multi-year partnership with Uber, explains George, was when the ride-sharing company promoted MADD in an email to their 10 million subscribers.
 “They sent one email and we made more in 72 hours than we did in the first six months of the year,” said George.
-It wasn’t Uber’s money that provided this win, but the reach and audience they were able to give MADD.
+It wasn’t Uber’s money that provided this win, but the reach and new audiences they could give MADD.

 2. Compare Audiences

 Naturally, since a corporate partner’s audience can be such a big asset, it pays to do some homework to identify your best prospects.
 In fact, you should also think through your nonprofit’s audience to determine what kind of exposure you can offer a company.
-One reason MADD’s partnership with Uber makes sense is because the average Uber user is 21 to 34-years-old, a demographic with higher rates of drunk driving.
+One reason MADD’s partnership with Uber makes sense is that the average Uber user is 21 to 34 years old, a demographic with higher rates of drunk driving.

 When they worked with JCPenney, McPherson Strategies recognized that the department store’s primary audience was mothers, who lean toward causes related to children.
 That was one reason McPherson Strategies paired JCPenney with YMCA to provide afterschool programs for children.
 For both nonprofits and for-profits, the right partner is often the organization with the right audience.